 The CIC is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to contracted personnel; and natural disasters.
-For 2023, the CIC contracted with Heskett Insurance Agency, Inc. for general liability and terrorism coverage.
+For 2024, the CIC contracted with Heskett Insurance Agency, Inc. for general liability and terrorism coverage.
 There have been no settled claims since the inception of the CIC.
+These have also been no significant reductions in coverage from the prior year.